 - Aprons and oven gloves....in fact, anything you fancy needs a bit of zing and zest!

-The important thing to remember with tie dye articles is that they should be washed on their own.
+When learning how to do tie dye, the important thing to remember with your tie dye articles is that they should be washed on their own.
 If you throw them in the washing machine with other colors or whites, then you will probably have some dye transfer and ruin some of your clothing.

 There are some things you can do however to minimize the amount of dye that comes out of your new tie dye shirt.

 - Don't wash your shirt until the dye has been drying for at least 24 hours.